jbirddog/blue/v6/README.md

 5. Block files are not used
 6. Has more opcodes and less pre-defined words
 7. There is no dedicated dictionary for macros
+8. The colors used are different and bold/italics are used

 ## The Structural Dynamics of Flow